Christian-Rojas-Rodriguez/MeLi-Exam---GenAI-FFB-Team/README.md

 ### 2.Using Postman or similar tools:
 - Make a POST request to `http://127.0.0.1:5000/mutant` with a JSON body to check if the DNA is mutant.
 - Make a GET request to `http://127.0.0.1:5000/stats` to retrieve stats.

-## Database Setup
-The application uses an SQLite database by default.
-For local testing, no additional setup is required.
-If you wish to run MySQL locally, use Docker:

-    docker run -e MYSQL_ROOT_PASSWORD=test -e MYSQL_DATABASE=testdb -p 3306:3306 mysql:latest

 ## Deployment on Render
 This API is deployed on Render.
 Follow these steps for deployment: